konum/wrex/README.md

 # What does includes?
 - A backend project for the domain and service layers, with all Database related stuff in it.
 - A frontend project for the view and its managedbeans, security, i18n and jetty for runing.
-- A basic model for user login, register.
+- A basic model for user login, register and update user info.

-# Goodies
+# The good
 - Facebook login example and register
+- Forgot password email
 - Cluster markes for Primefaces map
 - Image resize using Clustr library (great open source linrary that uses Java 2D functions for scalign https://github.com/thebuzzmedia/imgscalr)
 - Fileupload ready for PF uploadfile